 Here are some places and events to visit to make it your best fall yet.

 One of the most well-known names in the region when it comes to apples is County Line Orchard!
-County Line is open from August 28th until October 30th this season.
+They are open until October 30th this season.
 This beautifully rustic orchard has everything from fresh-made donuts, 30 varieties of apples for picking, sunflowers, corn mazes, live music, a kids farm with animals to feed, and of course pumpkins!
-Look out for special events they are holding this year too.
+Look out for special events they are holding this year, too.

-In the fall, the Jasper-Pulaski Fish and Wildlife Area is riddled with Sandhill cranes during their migration season.
-Last year, there were almost 30,000 of these three to four-foot-tall birds at the wildlife area at once!
+In the fall, the Jasper-Pulaski Fish and Wildlife Area is riddled with Sandhill Cranes during their migration season.
+In past years, there were almost 30,000 of these three to four-foot-tall birds at the wildlife area at once!
 You can view these flocks on a raised viewing deck, but make sure to bring your binoculars to get a closer look.

-If you want to stroll through nature trails to see all the different trees changing colors, Friendship Botanic Gardens and Gabis Arboretum at Purdue Northwest are both great options!
-Both of these beautiful places have areas great for children and are dog friendly.
+If you want to stroll through trails to see all the different trees changing colors, Friendship Botanic Gardens and Gabis Arboretum at Purdue Northwest are perfect options!
+Both beautiful places have areas great for children and are dog-friendly.
 The entire month of October, Gabis also features the Trail of Scarecrows exhibit that features students’ scarecrows to match the theme of the year.
 Keep your eyes peeled for other fun fall and Halloween events at both of these locations.

 Beer Fests, Oktoberfests, and Pumpkin Beer

-Enjoy German beer and live music from The German Band at Off Square Brewing’s Oktoberfest on October 13th!
-There will be traditional German food such as a bratwurst platter or German pork schnitzel sandwich and plenty of German beer.
+Enjoy German beer and live music from The German Band at Off Square Brewing’s Octoberfest on October 10, 2021!
+There will be traditional German food such as a bratwurst platter or a German pork schnitzel sandwich.

 We hope this helps with planning your best fall adventure yet!
 Make sure to share your experiences with us on Facebook, Twitter, or Instagram using #AlongTheSouthShore so we can see all the fun you’re having.